Lithium Americas: Q1 Earnings Snapshot - WTOP News

-VANCOUVER, British Columbia (AP) — VANCOUVER, British Columbia (AP) — Lithium Americas (LAC) on Thursday reported a loss of $409,000 in its first quarter.
+VANCOUVER, British Columbia (AP) — VANCOUVER, British Columbia (AP) — Lithium Americas Corp.
+(LAR) on Tuesday reported earnings of $8.8 million in its first quarter.

-On a per-share basis, the Vancouver, British Columbia-based company said it had a loss of less than 1 cent.
+The Vancouver, British Columbia-based company said it had net income of 5 cents per share.

-The average estimate of four analysts surveyed by Zacks Investment Research was for a loss of 7 cents per share.

-This story was generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
-Access a Zacks stock report on LAC at https://www.zacks.com/ap/LAC

 Copyright © 2026 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.